Grilled corn and black bean salad (recipe)

 2 tablespoons Balsamic vinegar, optional

 Preheat your oven's broiler and set rack about 6 inches from the heating element.
-Drizzle the fillets with olive oil and Balsamic vinegar, if using.
-If not using the Balsamic vinegar, season with salt and pepper.
-Place fillets on sheet pan that has been sprayed with cooking spray and place in the oven.
+Drizzle the fillets with olive oil and Balsamic vinegar.
+If not using Balsamic vinegar, season with salt and pepper.
+On a sheet pan that has been sprayed with cooking spray, place the fillets and put the pan in the oven.
 Broil for 5 minutes on each side or until the fish flakes with a fork.
 Be careful not to overcook to avoid dry fish.

 Heat oven to 400° F. Take two pieces of parchment paper, fold in half and cut a half-circle starting at each crease, making them look heart-shape when unfolded.
 Coat each piece of parchment paper with olive oil on both sides.